Session 2 - Module A: Advanced LangChain Patterns¶

 }

-Condition-based execution provides runtime chain selection with fallback support.
-The execution path tracking helps with debugging and monitoring which chain was actually used.
+Condition-based execution provides runtime chain selection with fallback support for data processing.
+The execution path tracking helps with debugging and monitoring which data processing chain was actually used.

 else:

-"""Chain that executes a pipeline of operations with state management"""
+"""Chain that executes a data processing pipeline with state management"""

 llm: Any